missionpinball/mpf-docs/cookbook/index.rst

 ================

-The MPF cookbook contains recipes (how to guides) which show you how you would implement features from real pinball machines using MPF.
+The MPF cookbook contains recipes (how to guides) which show you how you would implement complex features in your pinball machines using MPF.

-If you've ever played a game and wondered, "How would I do that?" then let us know and we'll write a recipe for it!

 Here are the recipes that are done:

 * :doc:`The Addams Family: Mansion Awards <TAF_mansion_awards>`
 * :doc:`Attack From Mars: Super Jets <AFM_super_jets>`
+* :doc:`Modifying the Game mode: Dual launch devices <dual_launch>`

+If you've ever played a game and wondered, "How would I do that?" then let us know and we'll write a recipe for it!
 And here's what's on our to-do list:

 + *Indiana Jones: The Pinball Adventure:* INDY rollover lanes and lane change
 + *Attack from Mars:* 5-Way Combo